bigbowlz/simple_arb_bot/docs/test_plan.md

     - **Analysis Latency:** Time taken to detect and execute an arbitrage opportunity.
     - **On-chain Execution Time:** The time between placing the order and the order getting executed, which reflects gas price competitiveness and serves gas optimization reference.
 4. **Capital Utilization**
+    - **Trade Volume:** The total volume of trades executed by the bot.
-    - **Capital Efficiency:** Percentage of available capital actively used in arbitrage opportunities, calculated with averageLiquidity/totalLiquidity.
+	- **Capital Efficiency (not included in demo):** Percentage of available capital actively used in arbitrage opportunities, calculated with averageLiquidity/totalLiquidity.
 This does not factor in gas.
-    - **Trade Volume:** The total volume of trades executed by the bot.
+This metric is not included in the demo as the account balances are arbitrary due to a test environment.

 **Performance Standard to add:**
 Good values that I should be striving for; hard numbers;
 Profitability: reference numbers;
 Execution speed: no reference;
-Capitalization: no reference;

 Scoping!